 Digital objects (also known as digital records) are pages within ArchivesSpace that describe online archival material.
 These records often just contain a title and a link.

 Digital objects are connected to archival objects in the finding aid.
 Archival objects contain more description about the actual item.
-Digital object records look similar to archival object records and both contain a red box with a link to the material online.
+Digital object records look similar to archival object records and both contain a blue box with a link to the material online.

 If you want to find the archival object connected to the digital object, go down on the digital object page and expand the Linked Records section.

 Click on the text in bold to get to the counterpart archival object.

 The other links separated by pipes ( | ) go to higher level parts of the finding aid (subseries, series, collection, etc.).

 Click on the Digital Materials tab on the top of the page in ArchivesSpace.